 Wrapping it all up

-It’s important to remember; these modern consoles are closer to PCs than ever before.
+It’s important to remember; today’s consoles are closer to PCs than ever.
 You can’t just take them out of the box and immediately start playing.

-- The KnowTechie 2021 Holiday Gift Guide
+- The KnowTechie 2022 Holiday Gift Guide

 Just a heads up, if you buy something through our links, we may get a small share of the sale.
 Click here for more.